 Pansy & Pig Island

-If you’re a beach and island lover, this one is for you Close to Tofo you can find an Pansy & Pig Island, a charming island where you can learn more about the culture of Mozambique.
+If you’re a beach and island lover, this one is for you.
+Close to Tofo, you can find Pansy & Pig Island.
+Reserve your full-day diving or snorkeling boat tour adventure in advance to explore nearby reefs and spot marine life, from manta rays to colorful tropical fish.
 Start the trip with a dhow ride to Pansy Island for a bit of snorkeling.
 For lunchtime, you’ll arrive at Pig Island and dig into some tasty Mozambican cuisine.
 Here, you’ll meet the chief of the island to visit the community and dive deeper into the local traditions.
-I recommend reserving a spot on this outdoorsy Pansy Island & Pig Island Boat Day Trip to explore nature, culture and ocean wildlife!

 Whale Watching Tofo

-Tofo is also one of the top spots to go whale watching in between June and September.
+Tofo is also one of the top spots to go whale watching between June and September.
 This is the time when the Humpback whales with their calves are passing by.
-Besides those giants, you can often spot Whale Sharks, dolphins, manta rays and many bigger fish.
+Besides those giants, you can often spot Whale Sharks, dolphins, manta rays, and many bigger fish.

 Day Trip to Inhambane City

-If you’re staying in Tofo you should definitely squeeze in a short trip to Inhambane, the capital of the province.
-Also known as Land of Good People, the city features a range of colonial sights, including Our Lady of the Immaculate Conception Cathedral, the Old Cathedral, Hero Square and even a few stunning mosques.
+If you’re staying in Tofo, you should definitely squeeze in a short trip to Inhambane, the capital of the province.
+Also known as ‘the Land of Good People’, the city features a range of colonial sights, including Our Lady of the Immaculate Conception Cathedral, the Old Cathedral, Hero Square and even a few stunning mosques.

 How to get from Maputo to Tofo Beach

-Relatively easy to get from Maputo to Tofo and you have a few choices.
-I used the Etrago Bus service from their main office in Maputo, although it also stopped in Junta Bus Terminal.
+You can also get to Tofo by using the Etrago Bus service from their main office in Maputo, Junta Bus Terminal.
 It’s a solid 10-hour bus ride, with a few stops.
-Sometimes it’s the field for a toilet break (yes) and sometimes it’s the gas station with an adjacent restaurant.

 The bus ride costs MZN 700 and will get into Inhambane around 3-4 PM.
 From there, you need to take one of the local Chapas (MZN 25 + 50 for luggage) or get a private taxi (MZN ~400) to Tofo.
 This trip can take between 20-45 minutes depending which one you choose to take.